vstanyshevskyy/obobruiko/content/resources/values.md

       behave or act on a consistent basis.

-      There are hundreds of different values, but below you will find a list of the most common ones.
+      There are hundreds of different values, but I have for you below a list of the most common ones.
 Perhaps not all of them will apply to you.
-Keep in mind that there is no such thing as "right values" and "wrong values."
+Remember that there is no such thing as "right values" and "wrong values."
 It's a bit like your preferences for pizza.
 If you prefer ham and pineapple, and I prefer sausage and olives, it doesn't mean that my taste in pizza is right and yours is wrong.
 It just means that we have different tastes.
       Similarly, we can have different values.
     options:
       very_important: Very important
       important: Somewhat important